joshuacox/name-generator/README.md

 PRs welcome for more!

-### Similar projects in that they aim to show one thing done on many langugages
+### Similar projects in that they aim to show one thing done in many ways.

 1. [Arch is the best](https://wiki.archlinux.org/title/Arch_is_the_best)
 1. [todoMVC](https://todomvc.com)